johannschopplich/nuxt-api-party/docs/config/index.md

 # Module Configuration

-Adapt `nuxt-api-party` to your needs with the following options in your `nuxt.config.ts` file:
+Adapt Nuxt API Party to your needs with the following options in your `nuxt.config.ts` file:

 ```ts
 // `nuxt.config.ts`